adelimon/vanity-numbers-connect/src/README.md

 The 5 that are chosen are among the "best" choices as they are mneumonic.

+## Pre-requisites
+The deployment makes the following assumptions:
+* You have NodeJS 10 or greater instaled.
+I developed using 12.6.0 but this was just what I had installed to begin with.

 ## Running Javascript package locally
 This package can be run locally, via `npm start`.
 You will need a couple of env vars to do that:
 ```